IPFS glossary

 # Kubo

-AKA go-ipfs.
-The earliest and most widely used implementation of IPFS, written in Go.
+Kubo (previously known as go-ipfs) is the earliest and most widely used implementation of IPFS, written in Go.
 It runs on servers and user machines with full IPFS capabilities.
-See Nodes > Kubo.
+Install IPFS Kubo.

 # L